qkzk/fm/development.md

 - Previewing a text file containing ANSI control sequence would alter the terminal display.
 Instead of displaying the content directly, we clean it first, removing ANSI control chars with a regex.
 - Opening a file whose path contains spaces wouldn't work.
 - Moving multiple files won't show a progress bar if all source files share the same mount point as the destination.
+- Prevent the use from moving to a subdirectory which is impossible.
+Display a message.

 #### Changelog